ZenoPay/Bulk-SMS-Documentation/README.md

 ## 📤 3.
 Send Bulk SMS

-Send the same SMS message to multiple phone numbers.
+Send a message to multiple recipients at once using the same message body.

 ### 📥 Endpoint